matterpreter/FindETWProviderImage/README.md

 # FindETWProviderImage
-Quickly search for references to a GUID in a target directory
+Quickly search for references to a GUID in DLLs, EXEs, and drivers

 ## Usage:
 ```